Treatments

 Consultant-led assessment to confirm haemorrhoids, discuss treatment options, and plan safe, personalised Rubber Band Ligation.

-Price: confirmed after specialist assessment
+Price: confirmed after specialist assessment/session

 Haemorrhoid Banding: Procedure